LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

     .setTablespace(fhirTablespace)
     .addPrivileges(resourceTablePrivileges)
     .enableAccessControl(this.sessionVariable)
+    .addMigration(priorVersion -> {
+            List<IDatabaseStatement> statements = new ArrayList<>();
+                if (priorVersion == 1) {
+                    // Add statements here
+                }
+                return statements;
+            })
     .build(model);
 ```

+When the schema is applied for the first time, it creates the table (and related constructs) as according to the definition.
+When the schema is applied to an existing database, the framework checks the `FHIR_ADMIN.VERSION_HISTORY` table and,
+if the version in the table is less than the version being applied, the framework invokes the Migrations *instead*
+of calling CREATE with the table definition. **Care** should be taken to ensure that the migrated schema matches a freshly applied schema.
+See [Testing migrations](#testing-migrations) for information on verifying the fidelity of the schema migrations.

+NOTE: In Db2, certain alter table statements require a table REORG before the table becomes usable again.
+Additionally, the REORG
+may commit the current "unit of work" which can prevent the "all or nothing" semantics of the migration.
+For these reasons, its recommended
+to:
+1. avoid destructive changes like dropping columns;
+2. backup the database before invoking a migration; and
+3. perform the migration offline

-If a new resource is added to the specification, the schema utility automatically provisions it on the next execution of the update schema actions.
+In this way, if a new resource is added to the specification, the schema utility automatically provisions the corresponding table on the next execution of the fhir-persistence-schema `--update-schema` action.

 Common reasons to modify the Resource tables are:
 - **Specification Change (Version-to-Version changes)**